-Property 2 follows the same intuition as property 1, but is permission-centric.
+Property 2 follows the same intuition as Property 1, but is permissioncentric.
 Property 2 says that a user can have at most one conflicting permission acquired through roles assigned to the user.
-Property 2 is a stronger formulation than property 1 which prevents mistakes in role-permission assignment.
+Property 2 is a stronger formulation than Property 1, which prevents mistakes in rolepermission assignment.
 This kind of property has not been previously mentioned in the literature.
 RCL 2000 helps us discover such omissions in previous work.
-In retrospect property 2 is an "obvious property" but there is no mention of this property in over a decade of SOD literature.
-Even though property 2 allows more flexibility in role-permission assignment since the conflicting roles are not predefined, it can also generate roles which cannot be used at all.
+In retrospect, Property 2 is an "obvious property" but there is no mention of it in over a decade of SOD literature.
+Even though Property 2 allows more flexibility in role-permission assignment since the conflicting roles are not predefined, it can also generate roles that cannot be used at all.
 For example, two conflicting permissions can be assigned to a role.
 Property 2 simply requires that no user can be assigned to such a role or any role senior to it, which makes that role quite useless.
-Thus property 2 prevents certain kinds of mistakes in role-permissions but tolerates others.
+Thus, Property 2 prevents certain kinds of mistakes in role-permissions but tolerates others.

-Property 3 eliminates the possibility of useless roles with an extra condition, $|permissions^(OE(R))\cap OE(CP)| \le 1$ .
+Property 3 eliminates the possibility of useless roles with an extra condition, $|permissions^(OE(R)) \cap OE(CP)| \leq 1$.
 This condition ensures that each role can have at most one conflicting permission without consideration of user-role assignment.

-With this new condition, we can extend property 1 in presence of conflicting permissions as property 4.
-In property 4 we have another additional condition that conflicting permissions can only be assigned to conflicting roles.
-In other words, non-conflicting roles cannot have conflicting permissions.
+With this new condition, we can extend Property 1 in the presence of conflicting permissions as in Property 4.
+In Property 4, we have an additional condition that conflicting permissions can only be assigned to conflicting roles.
+In other words, nonconflicting roles cannot have conflicting permissions.
 The net effect is that a user can have at most one conflicting permission via roles assigned to the user.

-Property 4 can be viewed as a reformulation of property 3 in a role-centric manner.
+Property 4 can be viewed as a reformulation of Property 3 in a rolecentric manner.
 Property 3 does not stipulate a concept of conflicting roles.
 However, we can interpret conflicting roles to be those that happen to have conflicting permissions assigned to them.
-Thus for every $cp_i$ we can define $cr_i = \{r \in \mathbb{R} \mid$ $cp_i \cap permissions(r) \neq \phi$ .
-With this interpretation, properties 3 and 4 are essentially identical.
-The viewpoint of property 3 is that conflicting permissions get assigned to distinct roles which thereby become conflicting, and therefore cannot assigned to the same user.
+Thus, for every cp_i , we can define $cr_i = \{r \in \mathbb{R} \mid cp_i \cap \text{permissions}(r) \neq \phi\}$.
+With this interpretation, Properties 3 and 4 are essentially identical.
+The viewpoint of Property 3 is that conflicting permissions get assigned to distinct roles which thereby become conflicting, and therefore cannot be assigned to the same user.
 Which roles are deemed conflicting is not determined a priori but is a side-effect of permission-role assignment.
-The viewpoint of property 4 is that conflicting roles are designated in advance and conflicting permissions must be restricted to conflicting roles.
-These properties have different consequences on how roles get designed and managed but essentially achieve the same objective with respect to separation of conflicting permissions.
-Both properties achieve this goal with much higher assurance than property 1.
-Property 2 achieves this goal with similar high assurance but allows for the possibility of useless roles.
-Thus, even in the simple situation of static SOD, we have a number of alternative formulations offering different degrees of assurance and flexibility.
+The viewpoint of Property 4 is that conflicting roles are designated in advance and conflicting permissions